Top 12 UNESCO Creative Cities of Gastronomy Foodie Destinations To Visit

 Contributed by Constance from The Adventures of Panda Bear

-Like Hong Kong, Macau was once a colony, the only difference is that it was a Portuguese colony instead of a British one.
-Though Macau is now a territory of China, it’s still got a lot of European flair with Portuguese style buildings throughout the old city center area that is located on the Macau Peninsula.
+Though Macau is now a territory of China, it still has a lot of European flair with Portuguese-style buildings throughout the old city center area that is located on the Macau Peninsula.

 The Historic Centre of Macau also happens to be a UNESCO World Heritage Site and is best known for the Ruins of St. Paul’s, Senado Square, A-Ma Temple, Moorish Barracks, St. Dominic’s Church, the old city walls, and many more.

-Aside from its colorful architecture, Macau is also well known for its delicious eats.
-From Portuguese style egg custard tarts to fried pork chop sandwiches, crab congee, and serradura (sawdust pudding), the Macanese cuisine is a great and insanely scrumptious fusion of Chinese with Portuguese.
+Macau is also well known for its delicious eats.
+From Portuguese-style egg custard tarts to fried pork chop sandwiches, crab congee, and serradura (sawdust pudding), the Macanese cuisine is a great and insanely scrumptious fusion of Chinese with Portuguese.
 Be sure to grab these and more amazing eats in Macau on your next visit!

 Macau’s UNESCO Creative Cities of Gastronomy Recognition Year: 2017